Old-Fashioned Beef and Noodles

 - Simmer.
 Return the beef, add the stock, Worcestershire, bay and thyme.
 Bare simmer, covered, about 1½ hours until fork-tender.

 - Noodles in the broth.
-Stir the egg noodles straight in and cook 8–10 minutes — the starch thickens the gravy and the noodles soak up the flavour.
+Stir the egg noodles straight in and cook 8–10 minutes — the starch thickens the gravy and the noodles soak up the flavor.
 For thicker gravy, stir in the butter-flour paste and simmer 5 minutes.

 Add a splash more hot stock with the noodles — they drink up a surprising amount, and you want it soupy-loose, not claggy, going onto the potatoes.